shivajith/code-generator/readme.md

 ---

 ## 🧠 Model Support
-- You can use any Hugging Face model that supports hosted inference and text generation.
+- You can use any model hosted on Hugging Face that supports hosted inference and text generation.
-- Example: `Salesforce/codegen-16B-multi`
+- Example: `google/codegemma-2b` (CodeGemma is a Google model, but is hosted on Hugging Face)
 - If you get a 404 or error, the model may not be available for public inference.

 ---